aslanix/SmallStepNI/README.md

 Author: Aslan Askarov

+- The standard TINI theorem is at the bottom of `TINI.v`.
-The main NI theorem is in `NIBridge.v`
+- The workhorse noninterference reasoning is in `NIBridge.v`.

 ## Usage
 Invoke `make` to compile everything.